 While the composition of bronze can vary somewhat depending on the manufacturing process and the intended use for it, the most common type of bronze is 88% copper and 12% tin.
 Material suppliers can add other metals to bronze to make it even stronger and resistant to corrosion.
 Popular choices are aluminum (cheaper) and nickel (more expensive).

-Adding tin to the formula bronze stronger, making it a valuable, long-lasting material for structural projects.
-The longer something lasts, the less it needs replaced, right?
+Adding tin to the formula makes bronze stronger, making it a valuable, long-lasting material for structural projects.
+The longer something lasts, the less it needs to be replaced, right?

 To get an idea of just how tough bronze is, you only need to look at relics from ancient civilizations.
 Many unearthed treasures from the Bronze Age are structurally sound today!